PabloRDev/password_manager/docs/future.md

-# 🔮 Potential Features
+# 🔮 Potential Features (from easiest to hardest)

 - Clipboard integration
+- Multiple passwords from a file
+- Timeout auto-lock
 - Password generator
-- Timeout auto-lock
 - GUI front-end